Brandon Bobcats: Men's volleyball

-Formed in 2005-2006, the Bobcats men's volleyball team has risen from humble beginnings to a perennial nationally ranked team in U Sports.
-The Bobcats have made the Canada West playoffs every year since the 2007-2008 season.
+Formed in 2005–06, the Bobcats men's volleyball team has risen from humble beginnings to a perennial nationally ranked team in U Sports.
+The Bobcats have made the Canada West playoffs every year since the 2007–08 season.

 The Bobcats have qualified for the U Sports national championship tournament twice.
 The first appearance was in 2009 where they earned a bronze medal.
 In 2011, the Bobcats earned a spot in their first ever national championship final.
 They dropped a hard-fought match to eventual winner Trinity Western Spartans at their home gym.

-For the 2012-13 season, the Bobcats finished in sixth place in the regular season with a 13-9 record, but excelled in the playoffs and won their first Canada West championship in a victory over the Manitoba Bisons.
+For the 2012–13 season, the Bobcats finished in sixth place in the regular season with a 13–9 record, but excelled in the playoffs and won their first Canada West championship in a victory over the Manitoba Bisons.
 The team advanced to the 2013 national championships where they finished with a bronze medal after defeating the Western Mustangs.

 In 2019, they took home the Canada West championship, their second conference title, beating Trinity Western three sets to two.
 In the national tournament, the Bobcats defeated the Carabins and the Golden Bears to advance to the championship game, but were defeated by the Spartans in a rematch, losing three sets to none.

 The Bobcats have had two players win the League MVP Award, with Paul Sanderson winning in 2010 and Elliot Viles winning in 2019.

+The Bobcats won the 2025 U Sports Men's Volleyball Championship after entering the tournament as the hosts and eighth seed, earning the first national championship in program history.